DanielTowerz/jumpcut/README.md

 # 🎬 JumpCut – Smart Vlog Editing

 **JumpCut** is a **Zig**-powered tool that analyzes video or audio files, detects silence, and automatically generates a seamless timeline by keeping only the spoken sections.
 This helps vloggers and content creators streamline their editing process by removing silent gaps, optimizing video flow.
+It uses ffmpeg libraries statically linked, so no external dependencies are needed.
+This project uses a fork of Zig with bindings to FFmpeg.
+FFmpeg is a project licensed under LGPL/GPL, depending on its configuration.
+Users should verify the compatibility of their usage with the corresponding license terms.

 ## ✨ Features